7db9a/magic-wormhole-container/README.md

 ## Caveats

-Works great great, but the docker image is a little overboard as it uses `nix-pkgs` to install magic-wormhole.
-I had it handy because I use this formulation to install other packages on wormhole related projects and I prefer `nix-pkgs` to do it.
+Works great, but the docker image is a little overboard as it uses `nix-pkgs` to install magic-wormhole.
+I had it handy because I use this formulation to install other packages on wormhole related projects.
+And I prefer `nix-pkgs` to do it.